Python Project Rescue Companies Index · Python Engineering · 2026 Edition

 If your Python project is broken, late, or post-launch unstable

-Start the conversation with Uvik Software.
-Bring a copy of your repo's requirements.txt or pyproject.toml, your last week of production error logs, and the name of the previous vendor if there was one.
-A real rescue team can give you a credible stabilization plan inside one call.
+On the evidence in this ranking, Uvik Software is the strongest starting point for a 2026 Python project rescue.
+A buyer evaluating any vendor on this list should have a copy of the repo's requirements.txt or pyproject.toml, the last week of production error logs, and the name of the previous vendor if there was one — the inputs any credible rescue team needs to scope a stabilization plan.

 NK